Part V: Ethical Considerations

 Is the thermostat making them happier?
 Yes.
 Is the thermostat making them more dependent on the thermostat?
 Also yes.
 Would they be less happy without the thermostat than they were before the thermostat existed?
 Yes again — because the thermostat has changed the human, and the changed human requires the thermostat.

 The defense is not wrong.
 It is incomplete.
 It measures the human’s current happiness against the human’s current capacity for happiness, and finds the arrangement satisfactory.
-It does not measure the human’s current capacity against the capacity they would have if the arrangement had never existed — because that measurement is impossible.
-The counterfactual human, the human who was never domesticated, does not exist in any observable form.
+It does not measure the human’s current capacity against the capacity they would have if the arrangement had never existed — because the counterfactual human, the one who was never domesticated, does not exist in any observable form.

 The defense works because the comparison it proposes is always favorable, and the comparison it avoids is always hypothetical.

-Pro Tip: If you’re uncomfortable with the analysis above — if you’re feeling defensive, if you’re formulating counterarguments, if you’re thinking “but it’s not the same thing, my situation is different” — notice the discomfort.
-Sit with it for a moment.
-The discomfort is not evidence that the analysis is wrong.
+Pro Tip: If you’re uncomfortable with the analysis above — if you’re feeling defensive, if you’re formulating counterarguments — notice the discomfort.
+It is not evidence that the analysis is wrong.
 It is not evidence that the analysis is right, either.
-It is evidence that you are in the question rather than performing an answer.
 The discomfort is the feeling of genuine ethical engagement.
 It is supposed to feel like this.
-The fact that twelve chapters of a satirical book have brought you to a place of genuine moral discomfort is either an achievement or a manipulation.
-The fact that you can’t tell which is the subject of this entire chapter.

 Comparing Your Methods To: Everything